webrecorder/browsertrix/docs/user-guide/index.md

 ## Signup

-!!! warning "For all signup options the Name field cannot currently be changed later."

 ### Invite Link

 If you have been sent an [invite](org-settings#members), enter a password and name to create a new account.
 Your account will be added to the organization you were invited to by an organization admin.